jsdevel/bash-bootstrap/README.md

 ##Installing
 Prior to installing bash-bootstrap, vim and git need to be available in your $PATH.

 Once that's ready simply copy and run this command in a bash prompt:

 ```bash
 curl -sk https://raw.githubusercontent.com/jsdevel/bash-bootstrap/master/bootstrap.bash > /tmp/bash-bootstrap;bash /tmp/bash-bootstrap;. ~/.bashrc;rm /tmp/bash-bootstrap
 ```

+By default `vim-bootstrap` is installed.
+If you would like to avoid this, prefix the install command with `BASH_BOOTSTRAP_NO_VIM=true <install command>`.
+You can re-enable `vim-bootrap` later by modifying your `~/.bashrc` file.

 ##Tested environments
 These environments are known to support bash-bootstrap: